ydirson/gl-streaming/doc/INTERNALS.md

         - [x] new "xmit" (bad name but eh that's a proto ;) layer between tport and glclient/server, to encapsulate composition to buffer and send ?
+  - [ ] on-demand shm for `GL_OES_mapbuffer` ?
+    - need to convince shm manager to share the pages returned by GLES
+      - unixshm could, if e.g. we can get a FD to the GLES vbo (`vkGetMemoryFdKHR` seems to do exactly that but there does not seem to be an OpenGL equivalent)
+      - Xen through libgnttab explicitly does not support this either, check at lower level, maybe look at pciback for inspiration
+- libxenvchan support ?
+Implements a ring already, bonus over raw gnt
+  - we could allow to map our ring API onto libxenvchan
+  - our API ring size is larger than libxenvchan's max ring size
+  - libxenvchan ring is byte-oriented, but we don't really need the block-oriented ring API we currently have, and it would solve the ring-size issue
+  - libxenvchan ring already includes its notifier, our ring API would need a rework
+  - like our shm API libxenvchan would need to be extended to support zerocopy
+  - could end up like:
+    - [ ] change ring granularity to bytes, lower ring sizes
+    - [ ] reformulate "shm abstraction" to "ring abstraction"
+    - [ ] think zerocopy usecases

 ### emission